toddkaufmann/symfony-vagrant/Readme.md

 A very basic Vagrant config for running a very basic Symfony2 project.

-The Symfony project here is just from 'symfony new symProject'
+The Symfony project here is just from 'symfony new symProject 2.7'

+Note:  currently fixed at 2.7 because of some project structure assumptions made; upgrade testing in progress.

 You can run outside (server:run) (should work), or use vagrant to start a vm.
 It will access the files here.